ctrl-gi/ctrl-gi.github.io/pages/pages-root-folder/index.md

 </div>

 ## Research Overview
-The CTRL-GI lab is a research group .....

-The CTRL-GI lab is an interdisciplinary [team](/team/) of biologists, bioinformaticians...
+The CTRL-GI lab is a research group .....building still The CTRL-GI lab is an interdisciplinary [team](/team/) of biologists, bioinformaticians...

 If you are interested in becoming part of the team please review our [join](/join/) and open [positions](/join/positions/) pages (Do we need)